Sign Up Info

 - Pay for your test at the college cashier before Saturday (if you can’t get to the college during the week because of schedule, we can accept a check or money order made out to South Seattle College the morning of the test).

-- You need two checks or money orders, one made out to South Seattle College ($90 for students [You must show a current student ID from a Washington college] $150 for non- students), and one made out to WABO for $55.
+- You need TWO checks or money orders, one made out to South Seattle College for $150 ($90 for current South Seattle College students) and one made out to WABO for $55.

 - The check to South Seattle College is non-refundable, even if you miss your test date or fail your test.